KrisAden/pypsa-eur-KHA/Obsidian Vault/Network analysis outline.md

 Denmark, United Kingdom, Spain and Italy.
 The nodes can be seen in the figure below:
 ![[Pasted image 20250221094352.png]]

 Each node has a mix of energy generating technologies or "Busses".
-Included in this model are fifteen different energy producting technologies.
+Included in this model are fifteen different energy producing technologies.
 These are:

 The dispatchable energy-generating technologies included in the model are open cycle gas turbines (OCGT), combined cycle and gas turbines (CCGT), biomass combustion, coal combustion, oil combustion, lignite combustion, and nuclear power production.
 In addition pumped hydro storage is also considered dispatchable although with the constraint that the energy must have been stored previously.

-Non-dispatchable busses include run-of-river, onshore wind, offshore wind (both AC and DC), solar photovoltaic PV, geothermal
+Non-dispatchable busses include run-of-river, onshore wind, offshore wind (both AC and DC), solar photovoltaic PV, geothermal and hydro energy.

-offwind-ac
-offwind-dc
-solar
-PHS
-hydro
-ror
+The nodes are connected by 51 AC lines divided into 35 different types of connection and 43 HVDC links.
+Transformation is handled by 43 different types of transformers at the nodes.
+In total The network contains 283 generator units and 49 storage units.